Livefull/SphereDiar/README.md

 }
 ```

 In addition, the repository also contains an additional speaker embedding model "current_best.h5" which is based on the rejected journal article "combining.pdf".
 The model is very similar to the SphereSpeaker with the main difference being the use of the NetVLAD layer instead of the average pooling layer.
 Moreover, the model has been trained with the full Voxceleb2 dataset, with additive margin softmax and using SpecAugment style MFCC augmentation.
+The results with the model and SphereSpeaker models are presented below:

 | Model  | Training set | Aggregation | Distance metric | EER (%) |
 | -------------|---- |-----| ------| ---- |